guenter/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

 1. Check that you have inserted your cloud provider and public key paths to `main.tf`, changed or added any other additional variables as wanted, then save and close your file.

 1. Now the action of actually creating your cluster and installing DC/OS begins.
 First, initialize the project's local settings and data.
-Always make sure you are still working in the `dcos-aws-demo` folder where you created your `main.tf` file.
+Make sure you are still working in the `dcos-aws-demo` folder where you created your `main.tf` file, and run the initialization.

     ```bash
     terraform init
     ```

-    ```bash
+    ```text
     Terraform has been successfully initialized!

     You may now begin working with Terraform.
 Try running "terraform plan" to see